 Instructions

-Preheat the oven to 325 F (160 C) and line a baking tray with parchment paper or a silicone mat.
+To make the crunchy granola, start by preheating the oven to 325 F (160 C) and line a baking tray with parchment paper or a silicone mat (9x13 inch) rimmed baking sheet.
 Adjust the oven rack to be in the middle of the oven.

-In a large bowl, mix together the oats, sliced almonds, pumpkin seeds, ground flax seeds, ground cinnamon, and salt.
-Add the maple syrup, aquafaba, and vanilla extract to the dry ingredients and mix until evenly coated.
+In a large bowl, mix the oats, sliced almonds, pumpkin seeds, ground flax seeds, ground cinnamon, and salt.
+There’s no need to whip the aquafaba, just add the wet ingredients; the maple syrup, aquafaba, and vanilla extract to the dry ingredients and mix until evenly coated.

 Storage

 Let the no-oil vegan granola cool completely before storing.
-If the granola is dry it should last at least 1-2 weeks in an airtight container on the counter.
+If the granola is dry it should last at least 1 week in an airtight container at room temperature.
 If it’s not crispy and some spots are still wet (or mushy), this will reduce the length of storage.
+Just in case, I store mine in the refrigerator.
+It also freezes well so you can make a big batch at one time.

 Serving suggestions

-- Pair it with fresh fruit and dairy-free milk
+- Pair it with fresh berries or fresh fruit and dairy-free milk

-- Use it on top of smoothie bowls
+- Use it on top of a smoothie bowl

-- Top overnight oats with it for a little crunch
+- Top overnight oats or chia pudding with it for a little crunch

 - Add it to baked apples for a crumble-like topping